rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 # cuML Python Estimators Developer Guide

-This guide is meant to help developers follow the correct patterns when creating/modifying any class that inherits from `cuml.common.base.Base`.
+This guide is meant to help developers follow the correct patterns when creating/modifying any cuML Estimator object and ensure a uniform cuML API.

+**Note:** This guide is long, because it includes internal details on how cuML manages input and output types for advanced use cases.
+But for the vast majority of estimators, the requirements are very simple and can follow the example patterns shown below in the [Quick Start Guide](#quick-start-guide).

 Start by reading the following:

 1. [SkLearn Estimator Docs](https://scikit-learn.org/stable/developers/develop.html)
-   1. `cuml` Estimator design follows Sklearn very closely.
+   1. cuML Estimator design follows Sklearn very closely.
 We will only cover portions where our design differs from this document
    2. Pay close attention to these sections as these topics have caused pain points in the past:
       1. [Instantiation](https://scikit-learn.org/stable/developers/develop.html#estimated-attributes)
       2. [Estimated Attributes](https://scikit-learn.org/stable/developers/develop.html#estimated-attributes)